 What does the lack of Debut Taylor mean?

 Each Swift set list includes two surprise songs, one played on acoustic guitar and the other on piano.
 Opening night in Glendale Swift City saw “Mirrorball” and “Tim McGraw,” leading fans to believe that the latter was on the permanent setlist.
 However, the second night of the tour featured no Taylor Swift songs.
-In fact, she’s only returned to her debut a handful of times since then (for a total of five performances off her first record).
+In fact, she’s only returned to her debut a handful of times since then (for a total of 11 performances off her first record).
 So what does the lack of Taylor mean?
 Could a separate tour made entirely of her first album be on the way?
 Or perhaps a special similar to the Folklore: Long Pond Sessions on Disney+?

 Don’t trust the set list online

 Swift is refusing to let spoilers or live streams disappoint any future fans still waiting for their concert.
-During the first night in Arlington, Texas, instead of playing “invisible string,” Swift replaced it with another folklore track, “the one.”
+After the release of Speak Now (Taylor’s Version), Swift added “Long Live” to the Speak Now section.
+She plays her Koi fish guitar as her original band members join her on stage.
+But that’s not the only permanent setlist change on tour.
+During the first night in Arlington, Texas at the beginning of the tour, instead of playing “invisible string,” Swift replaced it with another Folklore track, “the one.”
 “You think you can just scroll and know the setlist, you think you can come prepared,” said Swift on the setlist change.
 That wasn’t the only change in Texas; she opted for a new shirt during “22,” this time with the lyrics for “We Are Never Ever Getting Back Together.”
-While fans are seeing if the new red letters are spelling out a secret message, we’re trying to figure out how many songs, choreography, costumes, and graphics Swift prepared if she continues with set list changes throughout the tour.
-Right now, we’re at 44, not including the surprise songs she sings solo.
-And during the first night with Phoebe Bridgers as an opener, the two surprised the crowd with “Nothing New,” temporarily adding another track to the 44-song-long set list.
-Does this mean HAIM will perform “no body no crime” at the later stops when they are openers?
-Hopefully we’ll even get a fun little dance.
+While fans are seeing if the new red letters are spelling out a secret message, we’re trying to figure out how many songs, choreography, costumes, and graphics Swift prepared if she continues with setlist changes throughout the tour.

 Can we predict the pairings of future surprise songs?

 After night four of the Eras Tour, fans began to notice that the surprise songs were connected thematically.
 “Mirrorball” and “Tim McGraw” are about the legacy you leave with someone once you’re gone; “A Place in This World”and “Today Was a Fairytale” are about feeling like you’re in your own little world with the one you love; and “Mean” and “mad woman” are about people sucking and that it’s okay to be mad about it.
 So what does this say about future pairings?
 Will we get a “Red” and “Maroon” night?
 Or will she play an all-Mayer grouping of “Dear John” and “Would’ve, Could’ve, Should’ve”?
 (I’m personally hoping for a post-breakup “Question …” and “Out of the Woods” moment.)
+Swift said she’s going to repeat past songs in 2024, so anything is fair game.

 The return of the hand hearts